Scott Mitchell Rosenberg

 Scott Mitchell Rosenberg is an American film, television, and comic book producer.
 He is the chairman of Platinum Studios, an entertainment company that controls a library of comic-book characters and adapts them for film, television and other media.
 Through Platinum Studios he is affiliated with Moving Pictures Media Group.
 He is also the founder and former president of Malibu Comics, and is a former senior executive vice president for Marvel Comics.

-As a producer with Platinum Studios, Rosenberg has released films and television programming with Universal Studios, Paramount Pictures, DreamWorks, MGM, Showtime, and Lions Gate Entertainment.
-He has also developed film and television with several others including The Walt Disney Company, Time-Warner’s New Line Films, 20th Century Fox and Sony Pictures Entertainment.
+As a producer with Platinum Studios, Rosenberg has released films and television programming with Universal Pictures, Paramount Pictures, DreamWorks, MGM, Showtime and Lionsgate.
+He has also developed film and television with several others including The Walt Disney Company, Warner Bros.
+Discovery’s New Line Films, 20th Century Studios and Sony Pictures.

 Biography

 Early career

 Rosenberg began his career in the comic-book industry at age 13 when he started a mail order company called Direct Comics.

 Rosenberg graduated from the University of Denver.